Silver nitrate: Halide abstraction

 Other silver salts with non-coordinating anions, namely silver tetrafluoroborate and silver hexafluorophosphate are used for more demanding applications.

 Similarly, this reaction is used in analytical chemistry to confirm the presence of chloride, bromide, or iodide ions.
 Samples are typically acidified with dilute nitric acid to remove interfering ions, e.g. carbonate ions and sulfide ions.
 This step avoids confusion of silver sulfide or silver carbonate precipitates with that of silver halides.
 The color of precipitate varies with the halide: white (silver chloride), pale yellow/cream (silver bromide), yellow (silver iodide).
-AgBr and especially AgI photo-decompose to the metal, as evidence by a grayish color on exposed samples.
+AgBr and especially AgI photo-decompose to the metal, as evidenced by a grayish color on exposed samples.

 The same reaction was used on steamships in order to determine whether or not boiler feedwater had been contaminated with seawater.
 It is still used to determine if moisture on formerly dry cargo is a result of condensation from humid air, or from seawater leaking through the hull.